I am reposting this review because the Kindle Edition is on sale for $2.99. The movie is coming out Christmas day.

-Takeaway: There is good reason that this book over 1000 5 star reviews on Amazon, named book of the year by Time and is still number two on New York Times best seller list after six months.
+Takeaway: There is good reason that this book has nearly 12,000 5 star reviews on Amazon, named book of the year by Time and is being made into a movie to be released in December.

 I started hearing very positive reviews of Unbroken right after it came out.
 It was on my wishlist but I did not actually buy it until Louis Zamperini came and read the letter that is at the end of the book during a sermon at our church on Forgiveness.
 You can watch/listen here, Zamperini’s part starts at 35:49 (make sure you are watching message 2).